davina-titus/Portfolio/README.md

 🌐 **Live Site:** http://davinatitus.com/

 ## About
-Personal portfolio website for Davina Titus — sophomore Computer Science student at the University of Illinois Chicago and Generative AI Project Intern at Ernst & Young (EY).
+Personal portfolio website for Davina Titus

 Built to showcase my experience, projects, and technical skills to recruiters and collaborators.